NoiSek/Flask-MicroServices/README.md

 # `Flask-MicroServices`

-Flask-MicroServices is a simple, lightweight attempt at bringing self contained module hierarchy to Flask.
-Better project organization through separation of concerns, isolating the different sections of your app into separate modules, or 'microservices'.
+Flask-MicroServices is a simple, lightweight attempt at bringing a self contained module hierarchy to Flask.
+Better project organization through isolation, or "microservices".
+These are not true microservices, but pantomime the idea of small, sectioned parts of a whole rather than a single large conglomerate.

-An opinionated, but minimal approach to higher maintainability with Flask.
+An opinionated, but minimal approach to longterm project maintainability.

+## WARNING

+Those who use this plugin should be fully aware that it violates the Blueprint contract that many other plugins rely on to provide extended functionality to Flask.
+You should not use this plugin without first considering whether or not you plan to use plugins that rely on the default Blueprint behavior (e.g. `Flask-Security`).

 ### Features